OpenAPI Metadata

 Swashbuckle and Wolverine

-templates for ASP.Net Core applications.
+Swashbuckle is de facto the OpenAPI tooling for ASP.Net Core applications.
 It's also very MVC Core-centric in its assumptions about how to generate OpenAPI metadata to describe endpoints.
-If you need to (or just want to), you can do quite a bit to control exactly how Swashbuckle works against Wolverine endpoints by using a custom IOperationFilter
+If you need to (or just want to), you can do quite a bit to control exactly how Swashbuckle works against Wolverine endpoints by using a custom IOperationFilter of your making that can use Wolverine's own HttpChain model for finer grained control.
+Here's a sample from the Wolverine testing code that just uses Wolverine' own model to determine the OpenAPI operation id:

 // This class is NOT distributed in any kind of Nuget today, but feel very free